tegu1365/AO3-Tracker/README.md

 ## Git flow

-At the moment the latest version is on fe-components branch because we are working on connecting front and back-end.
+At the moment the latest version is on main branch.
+And we are working on connecting front and back-end on the fe-component brach.
-Many of the branches are for different parts of the project mostly to allow some parallel dev but are more leanier due to organization work.
+Many of the branches are for different parts of the project mostly to allow some parallel dev but are more leanier due to organization work between us.

 ## Architecture
 The project is standart layers architecture for Rest with SpringBoot with two main parts: Back-end and Front-end;